CoreyJeff/azure-network-protocols/README.md

 </p>
 <p>
 Step 1: From the home page click on Resouce Groups.
 You should be in the resource groups tab.
 Now you need to click (Create new resource group).
 Under Subscription, there should be a blank space to name your group.
 Name it (RG-Lab).
 And in the Region tab under it put (US West 3) because for some reason when you put another region it doesn't show up in your resource groups.
-After that, you should be set for the resource group now click (Review + Create)
+After that, you should be set for the resource group now click (Review + Create).
 </p>

 <p>